NCEAS/eml/docs/eml-220info.md

 [EML FAQs](./eml-faq.html)

-Several modifications to the EML schema made in version 2.2.0 will require changes to how EML documents are structured, and these changes are highlighted here.
+This document highlights changes and new features in EML 2.2.
 EML authors should also refer to the affected sections in the normative schema documents for complete usage information and examples.

+EML 2.2 is backward compatible, i.e., EML 2.0 and 2.1 documents could be
+relabled as EML 2.2 without violating the schema.
+However, some predefined values, particularly units, are deprecated in favor of new values to fix mispellings or inconsistencies.
+EML authors are encouraged to migrate away from deprecated values.

 **EML MAINTAINERS: Is this in the works??????**
 > Existing EML 2.1-series documents can be converted to EML 2.2.0 using the XSL